tintin10q/computational-linguistics-summary/Languages/CKY.md

 # CKY algoritm
-The CKV algorithm is a dynamic programming solution to parsing [Context free grammars](Languages/Context%20free%20grammars.md).
+The CKV algorithm is a dynamic programming solution to parsing [[Languages/Context free grammars.md]].

 ## Example

 ### A grammer
-This grammar is in [Chomsky Normal Form](Languages/Chomsky%20Normal%20Form.md):
+This grammar is in [[Languages/Chomsky Normal Form.md]]:

 - S -> AB | BC
 - A -> BA | a